ContextSeg: Sketch Semantic Segmentation by Querying the Context with Attention

 Fig. 4.
 Sketch reconstruction results of our ablation study on different stroke embedding networks.

 ©Changjian Li.
-Last update: March, 2024.
+Last update: June, 2024.